 3. Facilitating Cost & Revenue Estimation

-Since different clients have different priorities, the most suitable bid is chosen based on the design proposed, the reputation of the company, and most importantly; the estimated costs proposed.
+different clients have different priorities.
+The most suitable bid chosen based on the design proposed, the reputation of the company, and most importantly; the estimated costs proposed.

-ERP software can be used to determine accurate estimation required for raw materials, designs, labor, and the duration to carry out a project, so that the actual costs will not deviate much from the projected costs.
+ERP software can use to determine the accurate estimation required for raw materials, designs, labor, and the duration to carry out a project.
+So that the actual costs will not deviate much from the projected costs.

 In addition to cost estimation, the construction ERP software also allows contractors to find out how much revenue or how much loss and profit they get from each project.
 This way, they will be able to manage the time and costs used for future projects more wisely.